Ganda Iso: Formation

 The Ganda Koy movement was founded in May 1994, by Seydou Cissé, as a response to rising tensions between Tuaregs and sedentary black tribes of the Gao Region, in northern Mali.
 Ganda Koy fighters were recruited among Songhai, Bambara, Fulani, Bozo and Tuareg-Bella tribesmen.

-Ganda Koy immediately rejected the “National Pact” for peace signed in April 1992.The movement then embraced a racist anti-Tuareg ideology, in response to what it perceived as Tuareg oppression.
+Ganda Koy immediately rejected the “National Pact” for Peace signed in April 1992.
+The movement then embraced a racist anti-Tuareg ideology, in response to what it perceived as Tuareg oppression.

 Ganda Koy later transformed into Ganda Iso, which is seen as its direct successor.

-Touareg Conflict
+Tuareg Conflict

 In 1994, Ganda Koy actions amounted to 60-300 deaths.

 In 2008, a Ganda Iso military leader, Sergeant Amadou Diallo, conducted a "broad daylight massacre" where four Tuareg civilians were killed.
 This resulted in a split between Diallo and the civilian leadership of the movement.

 Amadou Diallo was reportedly killed in Ansongo, in a battle against MNLA rebels on 25 March 2012.

-On 1 September 2012, the town of Douentza, in the Mopti Region, until then controlled by Ganda Iso, is taken without violence by the Movement for Oneness and Jihad in West Africa.
+On 1 September 2012, the town of Douentza, in the Mopti Region, until then controlled by Ganda Iso, is taken without violence by the Movement for Oneness and Jihad in West Africa (MUJAO).